 The game offers an open world and allows the player to choose from eight different "Edgerunners", operatives that serve society in Night City (the fictional setting for the game's story) and then control and customise them as they see fit.
 According to decisions the player makes, various alternate endings are possible.

-On top of the simply awesome 48-minute gameplay trailer that dropped in August last year, we've also just got a new trailer at E3 2019 for the much-wanted title, too, which is due for release on April 16, 2020 on Xbox One, PS4 and PC.
+On top of the simply awesome 48-minute gameplay trailer that dropped in August last year, we also got a new trailer at E3 for the much-wanted title, too, which is due for release in September, 2020, on Xbox One, PS4 and PC.